 Techday introduces 10 Minute IT Jams

 Techday has launched a new series of video shorts called 10 Minute IT Jams, which provide sharp, to-the-point insights into emerging and established technology companies.
-These videos generally cover a company's purpose, its products and solutions, recent announcements, and details about how to contact the team.
+These videos generally cover a company's purpose, its products and solutions, recent announcements, and details about how to contact the team, but they can also be tailored to cover different trends or topics.

 "During the COVID-19 crisis, we mastered short and sweet video interviews.
 These have been wildly popular on YouTube and LinkedIn.
 Now we are offering it as a service for our communications and PR contacts,” says Techday’s publisher Sean Mitchell.